modyo/modyo-ms-commons-fake/README.md

 ## Contributions

-If you want to modify anyone of the package in this project, follow the next steps:
+If you want to modify anyone of the dependencies in this project, follow the next steps:

 - Clone the `master` branch.
 - Create new branch with this format: `<feature/fix>/<Jira task code>-short-description`.